-The main objective of this consultancy is to identify and analyze existing National Urban Polices (NUP) or other systemic frameworks affecting urbanization and urban development in Asia and the Pacific, mainly to establish the key trends and influences that shape the processes of formulation, implementation, and evaluation of NUP and urban policy frameworks in Asia and the Pacific, taking into account the political and ideological conditions in each case-study country.
+The main objective of this consultancy is to identify and analyze existing National Urban Polices (NUP) or other systemic frameworks affecting urbanization and urban development in the Arab States, mainly to establish the key trends and influences that shape the processes of formulation, implementation, and evaluation of NUP and urban policy frameworks in the Arab states, taking into account the political, socio-economic and ideological conditions in each case-study country.
 The findings will eventually inform the foundation of general policy guidance for member states towards the formulation of NUP in their countries.